isrand/hetsdk/README.md

 Check the [flow testing README](./tests/flows/README.md) for more information on the main flows.

 To run these tests, run `npm run test:flows` from the root folder of this repository.

+### Cost calculator testing

+Cost calculator testing  initialises an EncryptedTopic object with a CostCalculator, and one without.
+It then runs a standard flow with some operations, and calculates the costs given the current exchange rate in the Hedera Network, and the internal hardcoded values.

+To run these tests, run `npm run test:cost` from the root folder of this repository.

 ## API Reference